oneops/oneops-training/includes/user-1-beginner-6-operate.md

 - Search

 Note:
-- Demo overview
+- Demo overview of enviroments in operation

 ## Platforms and Components

-Deployed instances in specific environment
+- Deployed instances in specific environment

-Operation specific views and features
+- Operation-specific views and features

 Note:
 - Demo